-All the sounds are recorded live, and then put together and edited on the computer.
+I recorded all the sounds live, and then put them together and edited them on the computer.
 Some sounds are instrumental or vocal, others from nature or the urban landscape.
 There is a sense of architectural structure which emerges during the process.
 Putting them together is like creating a sonic sculpture, which ‘hangs’ in time.

 “All music is nothing more than a succession of impulses towards a definite point of repose”